 With so many benefits it’s no wonder that the yoga industry is valued at around $80 billion globally.
 This is a clear testament to the value of yoga.
 In 2015, CNN ranked ‘Yoga Instructor’ in its Top 100 Careers list with big growth and great pay.
 It has a median pay of $62,400 and a top pay of $119,000, with a 10-year job growth of 13%.
 This shows how yoga supports individual yoga teachers.
 It also helps society with growing tax revenues generated by the fast growing industry.

 The 3rd International Day of Yoga

-- and to bring peace and prosperity to the world thru yoga.
+- bring peace and prosperity to the world through yoga.

 AYUSH organized month-long IDY 2017 yoga camps throughout India.
 At Amritapuri, through this camp, free daily yoga classes were held three times a day at the Amrita School of Ayurveda.
 These classes culminated on the 3rd IDY on Wednesday, June 21st, 2017.
 The program started at 7 a.m. and included a yoga class, yoga talks, cultural presentations, and displays of yoga poses.
 Attendance was high and all benefited from the excellent instruction.
 AYUSH organized official IDY functions at more than one city in each district of India.
 This means that IDY celebrations happened at over 700 places across India!
 Across all of India, there was no shortage of yoga classes for willing participants!